Getting started using the Zoom Dashboard

 Understanding the Zoom Rooms tab

 The Zoom Rooms portion of the dashboard lets you know the type of configuration a room has, its passcode, and more importantly its current availability for others to use for their meetings.
 If you have Zoom Rooms Health Status Notifications enabled, you can quickly identify any issues under the health column.
 Click on the room name to see more details.

 The CRC portion of the Zoom Dashboard allows you to see the total number of CRC ports being used on the account.
 The max shows maximum concurrent ports being used in that hour, while total shows total H.323/SIP connections in that hour.

 The Webinars section is similar to meetings.
 You can see live webinars in progress as well as past webinars.
 All of the same information from for participants in meetings will be shown for panelists in the webinar.
 For attendees, you can see a list of basic information, such as their name, device, IP address, location, network type, device, time they joined/left, and the leave reason.

-The IM tab shows the information on how users are utilizing Zoom chat (IM).
+The Zoom Chat tab shows the information on how users are utilizing Zoom Chat.
 You can see how many messages they've sent and received and the types of messages.
 You can adjust the date range at the top and search by user or email address.

 Understanding the Downloads tab

 The Downloads tab shows any CSV files that you are exporting from Dashboard.
 It will display the report name, the date range of the report, the time the report was generated and the status of the report.
 If the report is ready, the report status will list Download.